jvines/astroARIADNE/README.md

 If you don't have the models in your computer, then the `plot_SED` method will fail, as it needs the complete model grid.

-An example usage file is provided in the repository called `test_bma.py` for the BMA approach and test.py for single model fitting.
+An example usage file is provided in the repository called `test_bma.py` demonstrating the recommended BMA (Bayesian Model Averaging) approach.

 ## OUTPUT FILES
 After **ARIADNE** has finished running, it will output a series of files and